Ride Fame 2015 - 2012 Review by The Good Ride

 The Ride Fame is new this year but has many characteristics of the now discontinued Ride Sigma Movement.
 This is one of the only bindings that received Rides new tech.
-Back in 2012 Ride added a lot of new tech to their line and have allot of new bindings but only the Fame received the full force of this new tech on the women’s side.
+Back in 2012 Ride added a lot of new tech to their line and have a lot of new bindings but only the Fame received the full force of this new tech on the women’s side.

 The Ride Fame is deserving of a new name because it has a new high back and new chassis.
-We also like that Ride added the 2 hole plate for Burton EST boards which makes this binding more appealing to a wider variety of boards.
+We also like that Ride added the 2 hole plate for Burton EST boards which make this binding more appealing to a wider variety of boards.

 Flex: The high back is pretty easy with the torsional flex but a little stiffer when pulling straight back.